-The sheer volume of data and the fact it’s often scattered across different systems within an organisation can make this challenging to achieve.
-Inefficient systems, disconnected data, manual processes, plus a shortage of talent and resources all stand in the way of an organisation becoming a customer company.
+But the sheer volume of data (and the fact it’s often scattered across different systems within an organization) can make this challenging to achieve.
+Inefficient systems, disconnected data, manual processes, and a shortage of talent and resources all stand in the way of an organization becoming a customer company.

-To unlock the power of AI, you need:
+To harness the power of AI to the fullest, you need:

 Connecting clean data is critical to unlocking AI capabilities.
 Only with reliable and trusted data, pulled together on a single platform from service, sales, and other relevant sources, can AI even perform as intended.
 Remember: good in, good out.

-An organisation’s data is often siloed in a host of different systems.
-To connect and harmonise it can require specific, costly, technical expertise, and there are also security and compliance concerns to consider.
+An organization’s data is often siloed in a host of different systems.
+To connect and harmonize it can require specific, costly technical expertise, and there are also security and compliance concerns to consider.

 It’s no wonder that 36% of IT teams say that their struggle to integrate siloed data is hindering their digital transformation efforts.

-To tackle the task, you have to connect to data from any system quickly and securely.
+To tackle the task, you must be able to connect to data from any system quickly and securely.
 But this shouldn’t be done with custom code — that will only increase technical debt.
 Rather, create, use, and reuse data integration assets, like APIs and connectors, on a platform with DevOps and security built in.

-Since modern enterprises use up to 500 API on average, a uniform API strategy will help you manage and secure all of your previous integration efforts and easily help you create and reuse new ones.
+Since modern enterprises, on average, use up to 500 APIs, a uniform API strategy will help you manage and secure all of your previous integration efforts and easily help you create and reuse new ones.

-Similarly, having the means to manage the data in a consistent manner helps minimise potential errors by establishing processes and policies for usage and building trust in the data being used to make decisions across your organisation.
+Similarly, having the means to manage the data in a consistent manner helps minimize potential errors by establishing processes and policies for usage and building trust in the data being used to make decisions across your organization.

-To realise the full value of your data, you need to go from data collection to data that drives action by:
+To realize the full value of your data, you need to go from data collection to data that drives action.
+You need to: